bnb-chain/BEPs/BEP18.md

 Syncing snapshot is designed to be only run once during full node first start.
 To enable state sync from others, `state_sync_reactor` should be true and `state_sync_height` should be set to non-negative (default `-1` means disable syncing from others).

 If a user wants to sync from (majority) peers' latest sync-able height, they should set `state_sync_height` to 0.

-If a user wants to sync from a specific height, they should set `state_sync_height` to a sync-able height.

 Stop and restart fullnode during state sync is allowed.
 The next time full node is started, it will resume by loading Manifest and downloaded chunks then download missing chunks.